intercity/chef-repo/README.md

 ### Setting up the server

 Prepare the server with `knife solo`.
-This installs Chef.
+This installs Chef on the server.

 ```sh
 bundle exec knife solo prepare <your user>@<your host/ip>
 ```

-This will create `nodes/<your host/ip>.json`.
+This will create `nodes/<your server>.json`.
 Copy the contents from `nodes/sample_host.json` into your host json file.

 In the file, replace the samples between `< >` with the values for your server and applications.